-(1) Mr. Watson's 2017 non-equity incentive plan compensation was the incentive plans described in the FHLBank of Pittsburgh's SEC Form 10-K, as well as deferred incentive earned in the 2016, 2015, and 2014 Executive Officer Incentive Compensation Plan.
+(2) Mr. Watson's 2018 non-equity incentive plan compensation was the incentive plans described in the FHLBank of Pittsburgh's SEC Form 10-K, as well as deferred incentive earned in the 2017, 2016, and 2015 Executive Officer Incentive Compensation Plan.

-(2) Mr. McMullan's amount under the non-equity incentive plan compensation includes the dollar value of all earnings for services performed during the fiscal years ended December 31, 2017, 2016, and 2015 pursuant to awards under the FHLBank of Atlanta incentive compensation plan, subject to certain mandatory deferral requirements.
+(3) Mr. McMullan's amount under the non-equity incentive plan compensation includes the dollar value of all earnings for services performed during the fiscal years ended December 31, 2018, 2017, and 2016 pursuant to awards under the FHLBank of Atlanta incentive compensation plan, subject to certain mandatory deferral requirements.
 50% of the incentive compensation awards for each year were subject to mandatory deferral over three years.
 Also included is the dollar value of all interest during each year earned on deferred incentives related to incentive compensation awards for prior fiscal years.
 The \$100 bonus amounts for Mr. McMullan in each year reflect an annual \$100 employee appreciation bonus provided to all employees of FHLBank of Atlanta.
+The 2018 bonus amount includes an award payment of \$2,000 under the Bank's Service Award Program to recognize employees with five or more years of service.
+The Service Award Program, administered by the Bank's human resources department, is available to all employees of the Bank under the same general terms and conditions.
 To the extent the FHLBank of Atlanta provided a tax gross-up on such bonus amounts, those amounts are included in All Other Compensation.

-(3) Mr. Howell's 2017 salary includes \$54,808 of excess accrued vacation benefits automatically paid in accordance with the established policy (applicable to all employees).

-(4) Mr. Wilson's 2015 salary, non-equity incentive, and change in accrued pension value, non-qualified deferred compensation earnings and all other compensation are based on the period of his employment with the FHLBank of Des Moines, from June 1, 2015 through December 31, 2015.
-Mr. Wilson's 2016 change in pension value and non-qualified deferred compensation earnings amount was revised by an immaterial amount from what was disclosed in the FHLBank of Des Moines' 2016 Form 10-K to include the change in value of the FHLBank of Seattle's BEP DB Plan.

-(5) Mr. Yardley became President and Chief Executive Officer of the FHLBank of Topeka on March 24, 2017, after being named interim President and Chief Executive Officer on January 1, 2017.

-(6) Mr. Seibly became President and Chief Executive Officer of the FHLBank of San Francisco effective May 12, 2016.
+- (4) Mr. Howell's 2018 salary includes \$61,538 of excess accrued vacation benefits automatically paid in accordance with the established policy (applicable to all employees). - (5) During 2018, Mr. Wilson's pension value decreased by \$167,000.
+In accordance with SEC rules, this negative amount is not included in this table.
+Mr. Wilson's 2016 change in pension value and non-qualified deferred compensation earnings amount was revised by an immaterial amount from what was disclosed in the FHLBank of Des Moines' 2016 Form 10-K to include the change in value of the FHLBank of Seattle's BEP DB Plan. - (6) In 2018, the actuarial present value of the accumulated pension benefits for Mr. Bhasin decreased by \$4,000.
+In accordance with SEC rules, this negative amount is not included in this table - (7) Mr. Yardley became President and Chief Executive Officer of the FHLBank of Topeka on March 24, 2017, after serving as interim President and Chief Executive Officer beginning on January 1, 2017. - (8) Mr. Seibly became President and Chief Executive Officer of the FHLBank of San Francisco effective May 12, 2016. - (9) Mr. Fisk served as the Office of Finance's CEO through December 31, 2018, and as an advisor from January 1, 2019, until his retirement on March 1, 2019.